RGNMR: A Gauss-Newton method for robust matrix completion with theoretical guarantees: Limitations and future research

+In this section we discuss the theoretical and empirical limitations of \RGNMR.
+These suggest several promising directions for future research.

-\paragraph{Limitations and future research.} Although our theoretical analysis improves upon existing results, it does not fully account for the remarkable empirical performance of \RGNMR.
+On the theoretical front, though our analysis improves upon existing results, it does not fully account for the remarkable empirical performance of \RGNMR.
 For example, the conditions in Theorem \ref{theorem: contraction} on both $\alpha$ and $p$ depend on the condition number $\kappa$ while empirically the performance of \RGNMR is not affected by $\kappa$.
 In addition, our analysis did not consider the case of overparameterization.
-These remains open directions for future theoretical analysis of \RGNMR.
+These are open directions for future theoretical analysis of \RGNMR.

+On the empirical front, although \RGNMR performs well in cases where most RMC methods fail, it is more computationally demanding than some of them.
+This is because each optimization step of \RGNMR requires to solve a large system of linear equations \eqref{eq: objective_function}, whereas some other methods require only a gradient descent step.
+As we illustrate in Figure \ref{fig: runtime}, the runtime of \RGNMR grows quadratically with $n$.
+Improving the runtime of \RGNMR is therefore an interesting direction for future research.

 Another possible line of research is to employ \RGNMR to the problem of robust matrix recovery \citep{li2020nonconvex, ding2021rank, ma2023global}.
 As discussed in Remark \ref{remark: gnmr}, \RGNMR is closely related to the \texttt{GNMR} method \citep{zilber2022gnmr}.
 Since \texttt{GNMR} was proven to successfully handle the problem of vanilla matrix recovery, where no data is corrupted, we believe the same can be achieved for \RGNMR in the presence of corrupted data.